-Caitlin Curtis (she/her/hers or they/them/theirs)
+Caitlin Curtis (she/they)

 Contact Information